mbforbes/mapgen/report/report.md

 buildings on top of them to that fixed resolution output.
 We the use Processing[^processing] to render all of the blocks in bulk, creating pairs of (empty, populated) blocks, rendering blocks in grey and buildings in black.
-Several example blocks are shown below in Figure TODO.
+Several example blocks are shown below in Figure 4.

 <br />

 ![example blocks](img/example_blocks.png)

-_Figure TODO: Four examples from the dataset for task 1: generating buildings for a block.
+_Figure 4: Four examples from the dataset for task 1: generating buildings for a block.
 Whereas some blocks have distinct shapes around which buildings must be placed (columns one and two), others provide almost no input but require specific outputs (columns three and four).
 Currently, uniform scaling